malharinamdar/malharinamdar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: undergraduate researcher working at the intersection of healthcare AI and multilingual language modeling.
+description: working at the intersection of healthcare AI and multilingual language modeling.
 profile:
   align: right
   image: malhar_prof_pic.jpeg